nagarajui7/kafka-zookeeper/README.md

 # kafka-zookeeper

 Creating statefulsets for kafka and zookeeper
 Service for kafka.
-Type is NodePort kubectl create -f kafka-svc.yml
+Type is NodePort \n kubectl create -f kafka-svc.yml

 Statefulset for kafka.
 Edit the yaml file for KAFKA_ADVERTISED_PORT with NodePort and KAFKA_ADVERTISED_HOST_NAME with NodeIP